Codecademy/docs/content/swift/concepts/ranges/ranges.md

   - 'paths/build-ios-apps-with-swiftui'
 ---

 **Ranges** are used to create an interval of values.
-There are two kinds of range [structures](https://www.codecademy.com/resources/docs/swift/structures), `Range` and `ClosedRange`.
+There are two kinds of range [structures](https://www.codecademy.com/resources/docs/swift/structures), `Range` for creating half-open ranges and `ClosedRange` for creating closed ranges.

 ## Creating Ranges

+### Half-open Ranges

 `Range` instances are declared using the `..<` half-open range operator.
 They include values from a lower bound up to, but **excluding** an upper bound.

-`ClosedRange` instances are declared using the `...` closed range operator.
-They contain values from a lower bound up to and **including** an upper bound.

 The syntax below shows how to create a half-open range with `lower` as the lower bound value and `upper` as the upper bound value: